Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

-Surah Fatiha in English means The Opening.
+Surah al-Fatiha in English means The Opening.
 It is the first Surah of the Holy Quran.
-Its immense importance in Islam can be evaluated from the fact that it is a prerequisite of every prayer.
+Its immense importance in Islam can be evaluated from the fact that it is indeed a prerequisite of every prayer.
 No prayer is accepted without the recitation of this Surah, regardless of whether it is an obligatory or voluntary prayer.
-Allah’s Messenger (PBUH) said, “Whoever does not recite Al-Fatiha in his prayer, his prayer is invalid.”
-(Sahih al-Bukhari)
+In a Hadith recorded in Sahih al-Bukhari, Allah’s Messenger (PBUH) said that if someone doesn’t recite Surah al-Fatiha then their prayer isn’t valid.

 At the start of the Surah, we affirm that all praise and glorification is owed to Allah alone.
-No other entity has a share in His right to be worshipped.
-He is the only deity worthy of being exalted, for He is infinite and unlike anything else in existence.
-He alone is all-powerful and the only one who is perfect in every sense.
+Additionally, no other entity has a share in His right to be worshipped.
+Truly, he is the only deity worthy of being exalted, for He is infinite and unlike anything else in existence.
+In summary, he alone is all-powerful and the only one who is perfect in every sense.
 All of creation is reliant on none but Him for survival and sustenance.

 We should acknowledge Allah alone, as the Lord of all creation